wmde/wikibase-release-pipeline/deploy/README.md

 # Wikibase Suite Deploy

-Wikibase Suite (WBS) Deploy is a containerized, production-ready [Wikibase](https://wikiba.se) system that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+Wikibase Suite (WBS) Deploy is a containerized [Wikibase](https://wikiba.se) system that allows you to self-host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

-This installation guide walks you through how to set up a production-ready Wikibase.
-This guide isn't for hosting Wikibase locally.
+This installation guide walks you through how to set up Wikibase Suite on an internet-reachable server.
+This guide is not for hosting Wikibase on your local computer.

 WBS Deploy consists of the following services: